 - Move indoors or remain there.
 Avoid windows and areas with glass.

-- If available, take a radio or television to the room to track emergency status.
+- If available, take a radio, computer or mobile device to the room to track emergency status.

 - Keep telephone lines free for emergency responders.
 Do not call 911 for information.

 - Turn off ventilation/AC systems (if accessible) and close or seal all air inlets and cracks from the outside.

 - Select a room that is easy to seal and, if possible, has a water supply and access to restrooms.

 If you smell gas or vapor, hold a wet cloth loosely over your nose and mouth and breathe through it as normally as possible.

 You are required to evacuate the building or area when instructed to do so by a university authority, police or firefighter, or when a fire or smoke alarm sounds.